 11. Control Blowdown Rate

 Blowdown removes impurities, like water hardness, from the boiler and is required to keep the boiler surfaces clean.
 However, blowdown also removes heat from the system.
-Water enters the system cold, is heated up to the boiler temperature, and is removed in the blowdown hot.
-Some boiler systems are fitted with continuous blowdown that does not change with boiler load.
-To control the heat being sent down the drain, blowdown should be limited only to the amount necessary to control the dissolved solids.
+Water enters the system cold, is heated up to the boiler temperature, and leaves through the blowdown.
+Some boiler systems have continuous blowdown that does not change with boiler load.
+To control the heat sent down the drain, blowdown should be limited only to the amount necessary to control the dissolved solids.
 For serious savings, control dissolved solids with an automatic blowdown valve.
-By only blowing down when it is required, you can save a lot of energy without risking costly damage to your boiler from the scale.
+If you blow down the boiler when it regularly, you can save a lot of energy.
+This also reduces risking damage to your boiler from the scale.

 12. Reduce Excess Air